 Own more than one pair of running shoes

 If you can, it’s a good idea to have at least two pairs of running shoes at a time that you alternate between.
 This distributes the stress of all your running between two pairs so that they last longer.

-Alternating also gives the cushioning, or EVA foam, in your shoes time to decompress and return to its natural shape.
+Alternating also gives the cushioning, or EVA foam, in your shoe time to decompress and return to its natural shape.
 When you run, the foam decompresses from the impact so allowing some time in between your next run in that pair of shoes will allow the foam to decompress and dry out so that it can provide the correct amount of cushioning and shock absorption that it’s supposed to.

-Another benefit of running in two pairs of shoes is that if you have two slightly different types of running shoe, your muscles will work slightly differently which will help keep you from straining or fatiguing them.
+Another benefit of running in two pairs of shoes is that if you have two slightly different types of running shoes, your muscles will work slightly differently which will help keep you from straining or fatiguing them.

 Only wear your running shoes when going running

 Because running shoes are so comfy and versatile (and you probably paid a hefty sum for them), it’s tempting to simply wear them as you go about your day.